To Be So Far Gone

 Gogo and I stand in the shower, close together, the water is warm on the skin and breaks between our fingers and toes.
 We fall into the fresh sheets of the feather bed just outside the door, wrapped in blankets, surrounded by pillows, a warm and safe space where our anxieties disappear with the dust on the floor.

 A small bar stands at the end of the street.
-It smells like cigarettes even though cigarettes have been banned for years.
+It still smells of cigarettes though cigarettes have been banned for years.
 It is warm inside no matter the season.
-People yell for drinks and cheer for their favorite sports teams playing on the TV overhead.
-Plastic bags of potato chips hang from the walls.
-There is a dartboard in the back, slightly crooked, like an open mouth.
-The basketball game above is last second, hold-your-breath, one shot, two-points, three.
+People yell for drinks and cheer for sports teams playing on the TV overhead, the basketball game is last second, hold your breath, one shot, two points, three.
+The dartboard in the back is slightly crooked, like an open mouth.
 We throw darts.
 I let her win.
 She lets me win.
 We both go home happy.

 We talk about leaving.
-We talk about taking a trip across the country.
-The wide-open spaces of the country still a mystery.
+Driving across the country through the wide open spaces still a mystery.
 The open road stretches on and on until finally it comes to an end at the edge of the world where anything is possible.

-America is not the mystery it once was.
-Her secrets have been brought out into the light.
-Her rivers and hills and prairies now turned to toothpaste and gasoline.
+America is not the mystery it once was, all the land’s secrets have been brought out into the light, rivers and hills and prairies turned to toothpaste and gasoline.
 But we talk about it anyway.
 Talk about getting away with no need to look back.

 There wouldn’t be, would there?
 Gogo asks.
 A reason to look back?

-The world is still a big place (or it can be), but it’s the small things that make this true.
-Drinking in old bars, throwing darts, listening to townies about sports to the cadence of sports-announcers’ voices.
-It’s walking home as snow begins to fall and listening to the crunch of your boots along on the sidewalk.
-It’s the warmth of the apartment when you get inside.
-Having breakfast at 3am at the 24-hour diner after the bars close.
-It’s falling and then having a reason to get up again.
+The world is still a big place.
+Or it can be.
+It’s the small things that make this true.
+Old bars at the end of long streets, neighborhood regulars talking sports to the cadence of sports announcers’ voices, meeting after at the diner that doesn’t close and drinking coffee until three in the morning.
+Walking home as snow begins to fall and the crunch of your boots along on the sidewalk.
+The warmth of the apartment when we get inside.
+Falling and having a reason to get up again.

 If we leave, I say, we leave together.